Item scoring recommendations

 On item scoring

 When creating and scoring psychometric tests, one should strive to make items that are atomic and can be scored dichotomously, typically with 0 for wrong and 1 for right.
-In practice, this means that complex problems that have multiple aspects have to be split up into a several atomic items that are scored separately.
+In practice, this means that complex problems that have multiple aspects have to be split up into several atomic items that are scored separately.
 This has the following advantages:

 1. The respective aspects of complex problems can be item-analysed separately, giving insight into their functioning;